What Is ADHD Medicine?

 Are There Any Risks?

-Like any medication, ADHD medicines can have side effects.
+Like any medicine, ADHD medicines can have side effects.
 Not everyone gets side effects, though.

 The most common side effects are loss of appetite and trouble sleeping.
-Other ADHD medicine side effects include jitteriness, irritability, moodiness, headaches, stomachaches, fast heart rate, and high blood pressure.
+Other ADHD medicine side effects include jitteriness, irritability, moodiness, headaches, stomachaches, fast heart rate, high blood pressure, and motor tics.

 Side effects usually happen in the first few days of starting a new medicine or taking a higher dose.
 They often go away on their own after a few days or weeks as the body adjusts to the medicine.